 So the organization created the Go Red for Women initiative, which aims to educate the masses and encourage women to take steps toward a healthier lifestyle, all while fundraising for programs and research about cardiovascular health.

 National Wear Red Day is held each year on the first Friday of February and it’s easy to get involved.

-How to participate: To raise awareness, rock a red outfit on Friday, but you can also fundraise or donate to the cause.
+How to participate: To raise awareness, rock a red outfit, but you can also fundraise or donate to the cause.
 The AHA also encourages participants to share photos of how they’re supporting the cause on social media with the hashtags #WearRedDay and #WearRedAndGive.

-How to donate: You can make a one-time donation to the American Heart Association through its website or you can donate toward a specific fundraising page.
+How to donate: You can make a one-time donation to the Go Red for Women initiative or you can donate toward a specific fundraising page.

-How to fundraise: The National Heart Association encourages women to create and personalize fundraising webpages that they can then send to friends and family to raise awareness and encourage donations.
+How to fundraise: The American Heart Association encourages women to create and personalize fundraising webpages that they can then send to friends and family to raise awareness and encourage donations.